ethereum/hive/docs/client.md

 When hive runs a simulation, it first builds all client docker images using their Dockerfile, i.e. it basically runs `docker build .` in the client directory.
-Since most client definitions wrap an existing Ethereum client, and building the client from source may take a long time, it is usually best to base the hive client on a pre-built docker image from Docker Hub.
+Since most client definitions wrap an existing Ethereum client, and building the client from source may take a long time, it is usually best to base the hive client wrapper on a pre-built docker image from Docker Hub.

 Client Dockerfiles should support an optional argument named `branch`, which specifies the requested client version.
 This argument can be set by users by appending it to the client